-M.G. and M.W. conceived the ideas and designed methodology; M.G. collected and analyzed the data; M.G. and M.W. led the writing of the manuscript.
-All authors contributed critically to the drafts and gave final approval for publication.
+M.G. and M.W. conceived the ideas and designed the methodology; M.G. compiled and analyzed the data; M.G. and M.W. led the writing of the manuscript.
+All authors discussed approaches and intermediate results and contributed critically to the drafts and gave final approval for publication.